I love cocktails. It's a huge reason we opened our distillery and is obvious to anyone who visits our bar that we take cocktails very seriously.

 Full step-by-step instructions can be found here: CLEAR ICE INSTRUCTIONS

 Shaking - you want to shake it hard and fast to break up as much of the ice as possible.
-Your container should feel cold by the time you're done (unless it's insulated).
+Your container should feel very cold by the time you're done (unless it's insulated).

 Simple syrup is just 1 part sugar & 1 part water melted together.
 You can make it in your microwave or on the stove and it only takes an hour to cool in your fridge.